MY SITE

 c. to assess the nominee's interest, availability and suitability etc. for the position.

 d.
-In the case of multiple candidates for a position, the nominating committee will alert all as to who will go forward and who will not within 30 days of the interview.
+In the case of multiple candidates for a position, the nominating committee will alert all as to who will go forward and who will not.

 e.
-Particular considerations should be recorded of prior activity and understanding of neighborhood issues, which might include attendance at meetings, work on a particular related neighborhood issue, etc
+Particular considerations should be recorded of prior activity and understanding of neighborhood issues, which might include attendance at meetings, work on a particular related neighborhood issues/events etc.

-3. Preparation for Election: Nominating Committee is responsible for conducting the Election of officers and area representatives.
+1. Nominating Committee is responsible for conducting the Election of officers and Area Representatives.

 a.
 Confirm presence of a sign-in sheet (specific information including resident/owner status)